Philippa Boyens: Biography

-She, Jackson, and Walsh won the Academy Award for Best Adapted Screenplay for The Lord of the Rings: The Return of the King at the 76th Academy Awards in 2004.
-She was also co-producer on every one of Jackson's films since King Kong, and on District 9.
-Prior to screen-writing, Boyens worked in theater as a playwright, teacher, producer, and editor.
-She also spent time as director of the New Zealand Writers Guild.
+Boyens, Jackson, and Walsh won the Academy Award for Best Adapted Screenplay for The Lord of the Rings: The Return of the King at the 76th Academy Awards in 2004.
+She was co-producer on every one of Jackson's films since King Kong, and on District 9.
+Prior to screen-writing, Boyens worked in theatre as a playwright, teacher, producer, and editor.

+Boyens was director of the New Zealand Writers Guild for a time.